It’s nearly National Freelancers Day (23 November 2011, in case you’re wondering).

 (Don’t worry, we’ll keep it light.)

-Now, we know that researching and buying insurance isn’t everyone’s idea of fun.
+Now, we know that researching and buying insurance for freelancers isn’t everyone’s idea of fun.
 But it is a necessity.

 Why?
 Because being the little guy gives you freedom but it also makes you vulnerable.
 Making do without the security of an employer means you need all the help and support you can get.